 During the lease term in Manassas

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Manassas, the renter must allow us to go into the rental property.
-Some justifiable reasons to go into rental are to:
+During lease, the rental property belongs to the renter we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Manassas, the tenant must allow us to access the rental.
+Some good reasons to go into rental are to:

 - Inspect the rental home,